DylanParenzee/simple-counter/README.md

 # simple-counter

 -- as title suggests, simple counter with logic to increment or decrement by one with the onclick event and the a reset function to reset counter to zero, also using an onclick event.
 Made this simple counter to practice create a react application from scrtch and practice styling and useState()
+-- there is a more complex version of this I plan to upload utilising setTimeout() and prevState